 Preparing business leaders

 Markus Saba (MBA ’93), a retired senior executive at Eli Lilly and Company, is serving as executive director of the Center for the Business of Health and leading the healthcare concentration.

-Saba joined the faculty as a professor of the practice in the health care concentration after serving as an adjunct faculty member since 2011.
+Saba joined the faculty as a professor of the practice marketing after serving as an adjunct faculty member since 2011.

 The Center supports UNC Kenan-Flagler's health science dual-degree programs: PharmD/MBA with the UNC Eshelman School of Pharmacy, MHA/MBA and MSPH/MBA with the UNC Gillings School of Global Public Health, and MD/MBA with the UNC School of Medicine.